Timber Sales: Harvest and Sell Trees with Success

 If you have feedback on this webpage, fill out this form.
 If you have questions about conducting a timber sale in your woods, contact:

-Page written by Kris Tiles (UW–Madison Extension).
-Last updated April 2026.
+Page written by Kris Tiles and Bill Klase (UW–Madison Extension).
+Last updated May 2026.

 Additional photo credits: